 Speak to one of our experts

 Our friendly experts are here to help from 9am to 7pm, 7 days a week.

 Live-in care at home can help your parent in many ways.
 A live-in caregiver is hired in order to offer support to your loved one within their own home, which can allow them to remain with the comfort of their belongings and their home.
 The alternative may be to move them to a residential home, but this is often less preferred by the person since it can be quite daunting.
-If you do choose to arrange live-in care, our guide below gives handy advice on how to prepare your parent for live-in care at home.
+If you do choose to arrange live-in care, our live in care guide tells you everything you need to know about how it works.
+Read on for more advice on how to prepare your parent for live-in care at home.

 How live-in care can help your parent

 A live-in elderly caregiver can offer much of the same benefits that a residential care home offers whilst also offering a one-to-one tailored care package to maximise the benefits for your parent.
 For instance, if your parent is struggling to keep up with household chores such as hoovering, laundry, cooking, and cleaning.

 A live-in carer can support your parent with these duties and depending on the care package and level of need they can adjust the amount of support provided.
 For example, your loved one may enjoy cooking themselves but they may be slightly forgetful when it comes to the timings and turning off the oven after cooking.
 A live-in carer can be on hand to support these aspects of the activity without taking over the whole process of cooking.
 In addition, a live-in carer can provide medication management, personal care support, transport help, companionship and this can be for one parent or both parents depending on your situation.